This page contains information about SolidWorks in MIE.

 Tangent edges may be useful to you while you are constructing solid models, but are not actually part of a real technical drawing.
 So make sure you toggle tangent lines off before printing/submitting your work.

-(developed and contributed by Sarah Nicholson)
+(developed and contributed by Sarah Nicholson; modified by F.A.
+Salustri)

-U:\Solidworks-Templates on the lab computers.
-Those templates are read-only so you must make your own copy before using it.
+The templates are read-only so you must make your own copy before using it.

 You are advised to make your own